Contact Us

 Overview

-Awareness at a national level, in terms of the DSD, has also developed over time.
-Partnerships with higher education institutions in the USA (centred on hookah use in the family and identity of Coloured people), Belgium (directed at psychological well-being, the parent-child relationship and Self-Determination Theory), the UK (focusing on ECD and Higher Education), the Netherlands (exploring hookah pipe use), Australia (research on developing responsible individuals and families linked to a local NGO), as well as a Brazil/Cuba/UK ECD Consortium and Africa (examining the family and behaviour of children), has raised the profile and increased awareness of the nature of the work conducted in and by CFS.
+At a local level, CISCFS has, and continues, to partner with community-based organisations such as The Parent Centre, Mfesane, ELRU and the NOVA Institute.
+Government remains a partner as Local Government (The City of Cape Town and Saldanha Bay Municipality), Western Cape Provincial Government (Department of Social Development and Department of Health), Northern Cape Provincial Government (Department of Social Development).
+At an international level, CFS has partnered with the University of Missouri (USA, centred on hookah use in the family and identity of Coloured people), KU Leuven (Belgium, directed at psychological well-being, the parent-child relationship and Self-Determination Theory), the University of Huddersfield (UK, focusing on ECD and Higher Education), the University of Maastricht (Netherlands, developing an intervention for hookah pipe use), Australia (research on developing responsible individuals and families linked to a local NGO), as well as a Brazil/Cuba/UK ECD Consortium and Africa Consortium (Strengthening Capacity in Parenting), has raised the profile and increased awareness of the nature of the work conducted in and by CISCFS.

-CFS, over a 10-year period, has produced more than 100 peer reviewed articles in national and international journals; two books and 16 book chapters; conference presentations both locally and internationally; has hosted its first family strengthening conference on parenting interventions in collaboration with Parenting in Africa Network (May 2017); and has hosted seminars and workshops on family strengthening and building partnerships.
-The aforementioned publications have been cited internationally and are used to enhance the teaching in CFS by including South African perspectives on family, and contextual, cultural perspectives.
-These publications have also afforded capacity building with other colleagues in the faculty through writing for publication and co-authoring.
+CISCFS, over 15 years, has produced more than 200 peer reviewed articles in national and international journals; two books and 16 book chapters; conference presentations both locally and internationally; has hosted its first family strengthening conference on parenting interventions in collaboration with Parenting in Africa Network (May 2017); and has hosted seminars and workshops on family strengthening and building partnerships.
+The aforementioned publications have been cited internationally and are used to enhance the teaching in CISCFS by including South African perspectives on family, and contextual, cultural perspectives.
+These publications have also afforded capacity strengthening with other colleagues in the faculty through writing for publication and co-authoring.
 Honing skills in research methodology has also been foregrounded with training on how to conduct systematic and scoping reviews.

 Vision and Mission